dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 Corner cases are if the game is already over or the number of moves made exceeds the number of squares on the board.
-In this case the algorithm checks the game state using the helper method `get_game_result` and returns the found game result, number of moves made, received as parameter, and `(-1, -1)` for the row and column
+In this case the algorithm checks the game state using the helper method `get_game_result` and returns the found game result, number of moves made received as parameter, and `(-1, -1)` for the row and column